fr33n0w/rBrowser/README.md

 -----

-## Warning:
+## Traffic Usage Warning:

 The included Search Engine generates network traffic when enabled, by requesting remote pages.
 It requests by default only the index.mu page but you can try to fetch more pages with "Cache additional pages" in the Search Engine settings.

-**IF YOU ARE USING LORA INTERFACE, DISABLE THE SEARCH ENGINE** (TO AVOID CONSUMING ALL THE AIRTIME AND GENERATING UNWANTED NETWORK TRAFFIC.)
+**IF YOU ARE USING LORA INTERFACE, DISABLE THE SEARCH ENGINE** (TO AVOID CONSUMING ALL YOUR AIRTIME AND GENERATING UNWANTED NETWORK TRAFFIC!)

 -----
 ## License